 From the Amazon to the Arctic, forests around the world are burning.
-Catastrophic manmade fires are raging across the Brazilian Amazon, imperiling the world’s most biodiverse forest.
+Over the past few years, we’ve seen catastrophic fires tear across the Brazilian Amazon, imperiling the world’s most biodiverse forest.
 In Indonesia, annual blazes set to clear land for oil palm plantations are ravaging the ancient rainforests of Kalimantan and Sumatra.
-In the wake of the unprecedented wildfires that tore through the frozen lands of Siberia and Alaska this summer, many fear that the worst is yet to come.
+Even the frozen lands of Siberia and Alaska have become plagued by unprecedented wildfires.
 As the global alarm sounds, many are asking why our forests are burning—and who is to blame?

 The answer is complex, but at the root of it all: a destructive combination of climate change and reckless land use.